MI-AFP/tutorials/tutorials/01_fp-env.md

 ### Function as first class-object

-Programming language is said to have [first-class functions](https://en.wikipedia.org/wiki/First-class_function) if it treats functions as first-class citizens or objects.
+A programming language is said to have [first-class functions](https://en.wikipedia.org/wiki/First-class_function) if it treats functions as first-class citizens or objects.
 It means that the language support following concepts:

 * passing function as argument,
 * returning function as result,